mattbriggs/pattern-language-parser-generator/docs/set-up-and-installation.md

 ## 🧠 Weaviate (Vector Search)

-The application integrates with a local Weaviate instance for semantic clustering.
+The tool integrates with a local Weaviate instance for semantic clustering.

 [Weaviate](https://weaviate.io/) is an open-source, AI-native vector database designed to store and search data objects alongside their vector embeddings.
 This enables efficient similarity searches across various data types, including text, images, and other unstructured content.
 By leveraging machine learning models, Weaviate transforms data into high-dimensional vectors, facilitating semantic understanding and retrieval based on meaning rather than exact matches